timo-development/ValoRankBot/src/oauth2/note.md

 If you want to replicate my solution you need to keep the following things in mind.

-- Make sure that the channel of the Discord Webhook can only be used by yourself and the bot to maintain data privacy.
+- Make sure that the channel of the Discord Webhook can only be accessed by yourself and the bot to maintain data privacy.

-- Make sure that you handle the rate limit for the webhooks (30 messages per minute) to prevent loosing data or get punished by [Cloudflare](https://www.cloudflare.com/) for [Too Many Requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/429).
+- Make sure that you handle the rate limit for the Discord Bebhook (30 messages per minute) to prevent loosing code data or get punished by [Cloudflare](https://www.cloudflare.com/) for [Too Many Requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/429).